Auroratide/auroratide.com/src/content/posts/can-ai-invent-a-puzzle/content.md

 <details>
 	<summary>Hint 2</summary>
-	<p>You can deduce where the star in Row 2 goes, even if you do not know it's value.
+	<p>You can deduce where the star in Row 2 goes, even if you do not know its value.
 Consider the 4-Reading and what you learned in Hint 1.</p>
 </details>

 <details>